Ahmed-Husseini/Basic-CPU-Architecture/README.md

 ## 📘 Project Overview

-This project involves implementing a simplified CPU in VHDL, capable of executing a predefined instruction set using control units, registers, memory interface, and a basic arithmetic logic unit (ALU).
+This project involves implementing a simplified CPU on Logisim, capable of executing a predefined instruction set using control units, registers, memory interface, and a basic arithmetic logic unit (ALU).
 The architecture follows a microprogrammed control approach with defined register-transfer-level (RTL) instructions and timing cycles.

 ---